-Bromley Lloyd Armstrong Awards
+Bromley Lloyd Armstrong

 A Black trade unionist, community organizer and activist, Bromley Lloyd Armstrong was a pivotal figure in the early anti-discrimination campaigns in Ontario that led to Canada’s first anti-discrimination laws.
 As a self-described “blood and guts” ally of the working poor, he demonstrated a lifelong commitment to the trade union movement and the battle against disadvantage and discrimination.
 For more than six decades, Armstrong worked for human rights, helping to generate civic and government support for racial equality and advocating for human rights reforms in public policy.
 The Bromley Lloyd Armstrong Awards were established in 2005 to celebrate his legacy and recognize those who have taken up the mantle within our movement.

-2023 Bromley Lloyd Armstrong Awards Gala
+Bromley L. Armstrong Awards Gala

-Watch the 2022 Bromley L. Armstrong Awards Gala below:
+2023 Bromley L. Armstrong Awards Gala

 Bromley Lloyd Armstrong Award and Special Recognition Recipients

-The following individuals and unions have been recognized for their tireless work in the areas of Equity, Inclusion, and Human Rights.
+The following individuals and unions have been recognized for their tireless work in the areas of equity, inclusion, and human rights.
 In 2021, the addition of presenting an award to a union was added.

 BROMLEY L. ARMSTRONG AWARD RECIPIENTS